Party of the Democratic Revolution: Dissolution at national level

 Having lost the general election and failed to have achieved 3% of the national vote in the 2024 general election (in neither the election for president, Senate, or Chamber of Deputies), the party lost its registration as a national party.
 It will remain registered as a state-level party and it can participate in the local elections of Aguascalientes, Baja California Sur, Guerrero, Mexico City, Michoacán, Morelos, Oaxaca, San Luis Potosí, Sonora, the State of Mexico, Tabasco, Tlaxcala and Zacatecas.
 On 28 August 2024, the two PRD senators-elect, Araceli Saucedo Reyes of Michoacán and José Sabino Herrera of Tabasco, switched their party affiliations to the Morena caucus ahead of the LXVI Legislature.

+State-level political party

+After its dissolution at the national level, the PRD was able to maintain its registry in 13 federal entities.